A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This work proposes a task space planning and control strategy S2C2A specifically for MSRAs that is flexible to tasks and controllers.
+This work proposes a versatile BiLSTM configuration space planning and control strategy S2C2A specifically for MSRAs flexible to various tasks.
 We train a biLSTM network $NN_{C2S}$ mapping from configuration to task space as the MSRA forward model and leverage it in an optimization problem S2C for configuration planning.
-Then, we train a biLSTM network $NN_{C2A}$ for configuration control C2A and compare it with a physical CC controller.
-Utilizing a cable-driven MSRA, we demonstrate that our approach can achieve simple tasks like position control.
-Furthermore, some challenging tasks have been managed, such as position and orientation control, obstacle avoidance, and online planning.
-All the tasks can be achieved with low errors ($<4\%$ in position and $<5^\circ$ in orientation).
+Then, we train a biLSTM network $NN_{C2A}$ for configuration control C2A only using inaccurate internal sensing feedback.
+Utilizing a cable-driven MSRA, we demonstrate that our approach can outperform our previous PCC strategy via position and orientation control tasks.
+Furthermore, some challenging tasks have been managed, such as position constraints, obstacle avoidance, and online planning.

-This flexible planning and control strategy endows MSRAs with accurate and complex deformation capability.
+This flexible and versatile planning and control strategy endows MSRAs with accurate and complex deformation capability.
 Owing to modularity, MSRAs have the potential to perform sophisticated tasks, but effective control approaches specifically for MSRAs have not been fully explored.
 This work is a benchmark for MSRA control targeted at complicated deformation, enabling MSRA with flexibility and situation awareness.
 For instance, MSRAs can be utilized for minimally invasive surgery leveraging the position constraint ability and human interaction leveraging online planning ability.

-We plan to design better controllers based on S2C2A in future work.
-For example, internal sensing errors will accumulate along the module sequence.
-More accurate configuration feedback may be possible by using IMU\cite{21JH} and flex sensor\cite{17GG}.
-It is challenging to estimate whether one target position is feasible for one MSRA, and the difficulty will increase when including target orientation additionally.
-A novel controller is required to achieve whole shape control, not only just module end state control.
+There are some limitations to this strategy, which may be addressed in future work.
+First, it is challenging to estimate whether one target position is feasible for one MSRA, and the difficulty will increase when including target orientation additionally.
+Some physics-based approaches may be applied to MSRA working space construction.
+Also, this data-driven strategy may fail under an unknown payload or interaction.
+An online adjustment part like the kinematics controller in \cite{23ZCb} is necessary to cope with this kind of online disturbance.
+Multiple internal sensors, such as IMU and flex sensors, may contribute to the accurate configuration estimation and feedback controller.
+Based on our data-driven strategy, we may either decrease the configuration estimation errors or apply the raw sensing feedback as a configuration without any physical models.
 Moreover, we would like to take full advantage of the situation awareness ability equipped by our strategy and perform some more intricate interaction tasks.

 \begin{IEEEbiography}[{ }]{Zixi Chen} received the M.Sc. degree in Control Systems from Imperial College in 2021.
 He is currently pursuing the Ph.D. degree in Biorobotics from Scuola Superiore Sant’Anna of Pisa.